COFFEE-CODE-COMMUNITY/finansaku-be/docs/backend-setup.md

+---
+aliases: [backend-setup]
+description: A guide for setting up the FinanSaku backend project locally.
+lastUpdated: 2025-10-12
+maintainer: FinanSaku Backend Team
+---
 # Backend Setup Guide

-This document explains how to set up the **FinanSaku Backend** project locally.
+This document provides a step-by-step guide for setting up the **FinanSaku backend** project in a local development environment.

 ---